2026-05-26 22:48:42 | EST

 News

-US GDP Growth Trends - part of real-time market coverage tracking financial trends and investor behavior.
+US GDP Growth Trends - follows ongoing US stock market trends, trading momentum, and investor sentiment.
 Statista’s latest dataset covering U.S. real GDP growth from 1990 to 2025 highlights a trajectory marked by both prolonged expansions and sharp recessions.
 The data shows how the economy rebounded from the 2008 financial crisis and the 2020 pandemic, while the 2025 outlook points toward a potential moderation.

 Live News